 Mount Philo is the oldest state park in the state, which opened in 1924.
 This time of year, you can walk up the paved access road, which winds along the side of the mountain to its 988-foot peak.
 The short walk to the summit rewards you with gorgeous views of Lake Champlain and the Adirondacks.
 Traces of an old carriage road, built by the former owners of the Mount Philo Inn in 1903, are still visible in sections along the current park road.
 (5425 Humphrey’s Road, Charlotte; vtstateparks.com/philo)

 North Branch Nature Center is a 28-acre reserve along the North Branch of the Winooski River.
 Located off Route 12 just north of downtown Montpelier, the center offers nature programs and trails open to the public year-round.
 Head across the bridge over the river for a peaceful walk in the woods.
 Good news: the center’s Friday morning bird walks start on April 30.
 (713 Elm Street, Montpelier; northbranchnaturecenter.org)

-Tip: When You’re on the Trails, Be Mindful of Mud
+Tip: When You’re on a Vermont Mud Season Hike, Be Mindful

 While these trails and paths are currently open, be mindful of mud.
 Hiking on muddy terrain can damage vegetation and degrade the quality of the trail.
 High elevation peaks like Mount Mansfield (4,395′) and Camel’s Hump (4,081′) will still have ice and snow into early June.
 If a lower-elevation trail is open and you come across mud, turn around and find an alternative place to hike.
 Visit the Green Mountain Club’s website for an overview of mud season to learn more.